Wblake95/Python/README.md

-## This repository is to help me learn Python.
+# My python learning path.
+* Step one, make a gui application. (use official website guide)
+* Step two, learn Django. (use official website guide)
-# Create a calculator with Python GTK
+### Create a calculator with Python GTK
 1. ~create interface~
 2. ~display text on screen~
 3. ~create logic for buttons~